Quartier des spectacles

 , a central ticketing office with great last-minute deals, the Cinémathèque québécoise, the Métropolis, several performance halls and venues, including Place des arts.

-To discover the secrets of this neighbourhood, once home to the city’s infamous Red Light district and today serving as a model to the world with its many recent improvements, why not take a guided tour!
-Simply sign up online.
-With its Luminous Pathway—winner of several awards—its wealth of festivals, and its choice of show venues both large and small, the Quartier des spectacles reflects Montréal’s intense creativity, particularly in terms of digital art.
+To discover the secrets of this neighbourhood—once home to the city’s infamous Red Light district and today serving as a model to the world with its many improvements—why not take a guided tour!
+Simply sign up online, as of May 5.
+With its wealth of festivals, its choice of show venues both large and small, and its innovative Luminous Pathway, the Quartier des spectacles reflects Montréal’s intense creativity, particularly in terms of digital art.

 Roll out the red carpet

 A distinctive and ecological illuminating signature characterizes the Quartier des spectacles that directs visitors to the city’s cultural spaces.
 Just follow the red dots to find the various cultural venues.
 At the heart of this illuminated community is the Place des festivals

 , the core of the city’s festivities, featuring displays of powerful water jets.
 Over the years it has hosted key Montréal names on the international scene including Arcade Fire, Les Grands Ballets canadiens and DJ Champion.